laravel/docs/validation.md

 <a name="rule-exists"></a>
 #### exists:_table_,_column_

-The field under validation must exist on a given database table.
+The field under validation must exist in a given database table.

 <a name="basic-usage-of-exists-rule"></a>
 #### Basic Usage Of Exists Rule

     'state' => 'exists:states'

 If the `column` option is not specified, the field name will be used.
+So, in this case, the rule will validate that the `states` database table contains a record with a `state` column value matching the request's `state` attribute value.

 <a name="specifying-a-custom-column-name"></a>
 #### Specifying A Custom Column Name

+You may explicitly specify the database column name that should be used by the validation rule by placing it after the database table name:

     'state' => 'exists:states,abbreviation'

 Occasionally, you may need to specify a specific database connection to be used for the `exists` query.
-You can accomplish this by prepending the connection name to the table name using "dot" syntax:
+You can accomplish this by prepending the connection name to the table name:

     'email' => 'exists:connection.staff,email'